rss logo

 Disable Cortana

-- In the Group Policy editor, go to Computer Configuration > Administrative Templates > Windows Components > Search and disable "Allow Cortana" policy:
+• In the Group Policy Editor, go to Computer Configuration > Administrative Templates > Windows Components > Search and set the "Allow Cortana" policy to Disabled:

-- In the Group Policy editor, go to Computer Configuration > Administrative Templates > Windows Components > Widgets > Allow widgets and set to Disable
+• In the Group Policy Editor, go to Computer Configuration > Administrative Templates > Windows Components > Widgets > Allow widgets and set it to Disabled:

 Get-AppxPackage -AllUsers | ? { $_.Name -match "windowsalarms" } | Remove-AppxPackage -AllUsers